 Vivid characters are an essential part to any story.
 Without strong characters, the story can seem uninteresting and fall apart.
 Understanding your characters is a good way to develop them.
-One creative way to explore your characters is to find songs that describe them personally.
-For example, I have a character named Victoria who's fighting … Continue reading Creative way to know your characters
+One creative way to explore your characters is to find songs that describe them.
+For example, I have a character named Victoria who's fighting on … Continue reading A creative way to get to know your characters

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

-Most times, I believe writing's the thing for me.
-I'm always a good critic of stories and love telling them no matter what.
+Most of the time, I believe writing's the thing for me.
+I'm always a good story critic and love telling them no matter what.
 People's reactions to words are always interesting and compelling.
 But sometimes that changes.
-I'll get critiques that say I need to take a writing course cause I can't tell a story at … Continue reading Negative Critiques Destroy
+I'll get critiques that say I need to take a writing course cause I can't tell a story … Continue reading Negative critiques destroy

-For only a couple of hundred years, being relatable in writing has been the popular norm.
+For a couple hundred years, being relatable has been the popular norm in writing.
 But popular themes have their price.
-Now, writing about popular culture - while is good for readers - can get your piece hidden from the world in a sea of thousands of other written popular culture.
-One relatable piece I’ve … Continue reading Popular Related Writing
+Now, writing about popular culture can get your story hidden in a sea of thousands, millions.
+One relatable piece I’ve read recently is Mood Swings by Ajay Tulsiani.
+The main character, Safiya, tries to improve her … Continue reading Popular relatable writing

 Oh.
 You want the truth?
 It’s a bit messy.
-It’s the joke your friends make that you shyly laugh off.
+It’s the joke your friends make that you laugh off.
 It’s the smiles and tears that come when someone finally sees the end.
-It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better than where it started, … Continue reading Oh.
+It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better, while knowing you’ll be sitting … Continue reading Oh.
 You want the truth?